Care-Medicine-Tracker/UserMedicineInventory/README.md

  ## Introduction
  The User Medicine Inventory Service is in charge of all registered medicines belonging to users to the Care web-application.
 This service manages adding, updating, and removing users information regarding their medicines they take from the system.
 For more information regarding the project and the architecture can it be found at **[Medicine-Tracker](https://github.com/vcaf/Medicine-Tracker)** repository.

-This readme file will cover the endpoints of the service and running the service with its database on docker.
+This readme file will cover the endpoints of the service, running the service locally with its database on docker and building the docker image.

 ## Endpoints
 ![image](https://user-images.githubusercontent.com/78371221/212545101-2d182194-d102-486d-9e07-cb894a7696fc.png)